Billie Eilish goes completely private – and talks about her breast problem

 Her own breasts distract Billie in conversations

 Billie speaks to her fans in her Instagram story, without make-up and in loose clothes.
-“Is it sometimes the case that when you have large breasts, you lie on your back, have a conversation and then this happens?”, describes the “Lost Cause” interpreter and then gestures with one hand.
+“Do you sometimes feel that when you have large breasts, you lie on your back, have a conversation and then this happens?”, describes the “Lost Cause” interpreter and then gestures with one hand.

 As a result, her chest suddenly begins to bob.
 And that does not remain without consequences in conversation, as Billie continues: “Because I feel like that sometimes and then I forget what we were talking about.
 It just distracts me too much.”she complains.
 Finally, turning to her breasts, she demands: